Vatican Library: Collections

 In 1657, the manuscripts of the Dukes of Urbino were acquired.
 In 1661, the Greek scholar Leo Allatius was made librarian.

-Queen Christina of Sweden's important library (mostly amassed by her generals as loot from Habsburg Prague and German cities during the Thirty Years War) was purchased on her death in 1689 by Pope Alexander VIII.
+Queen Christina of Sweden's important library (mostly amassed by her generals as loot from Habsburg Prague and German cities during the Thirty Years' War) was purchased on her death in 1689 by Pope Alexander VIII.
 It represented, for all practical purposes, the entire royal library of Sweden at the time.
 Had it remained where it was in Stockholm, it would all have been lost in the destruction of the royal palace by fire in 1697.

 Among the most famous holdings of the library is the Codex Vaticanus Graecus 1209, the oldest known nearly complete manuscript of the Bible.
 The Secret History of Procopius was discovered in the library and published in 1623.

 Pope Clement XI sent scholars into the Orient to bring back manuscripts, and is generally regarded as the founder of the library's Oriental section.

 A School of library science is associated with the Vatican Library.

-In 1959, a Film Library was established.
-This is not to be confused with the Vatican Film Library, which was established in 1953 at Saint Louis University in St. Louis, Missouri.
+In 1959, the Vatican Film Library was established.
+This is not to be confused with the Knights of Columbus Vatican Film Library, which was established in 1953 at Saint Louis University in St. Louis, Missouri.

 The library has a large collection of texts related to Hinduism, with the oldest editions dating to 1819.

 During the library's restoration between 2007 and 2010, all of the 70,000 volumes in the library were tagged with electronic chips to prevent theft.